A mutation-selection model for general genotypes with recombination

-{\bf Recombination alone.} The effect of recombination is to choose an individual uniformly at random from the population at some rate and replace the individual's genotype $g'$ with a genotype of the form $g'(\cdot \cap M) + g''(\cdot \cap M^c)$, where $g''$ is the genotype of another randomly chosen individual, $M$ is a subset of $\M$ chosen according to a suitable random mechanism, and $M^c$ is the complement of $M$.
+{\bf Recombination alone.} The effect of recombination is to choose an individual uniformly at random from the population at some rate and replace the individual's genotype $g'$ with a genotype of the form $g'(\cdot \cap M) + g''(\cdot \cap M^\complement)$, where $g''$ is the genotype of another randomly chosen individual, $M$ is a subset of $\M$ chosen according to a suitable random mechanism, and $M^\complement$ is the complement of $M$.
 Thus, recombination randomly shuffles together two different genotypes drawn from the population.
 In order to specify the recombination mechanism fully, we would need to specify the recombination rate and the distribution of the {\em segregating set} $M$.
-Suppose, however, that we are in the following regime: \begin{itemize} \item recombination acts alone (that is, there is no mutation or selection), \item the initial population $P_0$ has the property that there does not exist an $m \in \M$ with $P_0(\{g \in \G : g(\{m\}) > 0\}) > 0$ (that is, no single mutation from the ancestral wild type is possessed by a positive proportion of the initial population), \item the mechanism for choosing the {\em segregating} set $M$ is such that, loosely speaking, if $m'$ and $m''$ are two loci then there is positive probability that $m' \in M$ and $m'' \in M^c$ (that is, no region of the genome $\M$ is immune from the shuffling effect of recombination). \end{itemize} Then, under these condition the probability measure $P_t$ will converge as $t \rightarrow \infty$ to the distribution of a Poisson random measure on $\M$ with the same intensity measure as $P_0$.
-Moreover, the speed of this convergence increases with the recombination rate and so if we take the the recombination rate to be effectively infinite, then the distribution $P_t$ will be essentially Poisson for all $t>0$ with the same intensity measure as $P_0$, irrespective of the details of the recombination mechanism.
+Suppose, however, that we are in the following regime. \begin{itemize} \item Recombination acts alone; that is, there is no mutation or selection. \item The initial population $P_0$ has the property that there does not exist an $m \in \M$ with $P_0(\{g \in \G : g(\{m\}) > 0\}) > 0$; that is, no single mutation from the ancestral wild type is possessed by a positive proportion of the initial population (but see Remark~\ref{R:clumping} and Section~\ref{SS:atomstart} below). \item The mechanism for choosing the {\em segregating} set $M$ is such that, loosely speaking, if $m'$ and $m''$ are two loci, then there is positive probability that $m' \in M$ and $m'' \in M^\complement$; that is, no region of the genome $\M$ is immune from the shuffling effect of recombination. \end{itemize} Then, under these conditions, the probability measure $P_t$ converges as $t \rightarrow \infty$ to the distribution of a Poisson random measure on $\M$ with the same intensity measure as $P_0$.
+Moreover, the speed of this convergence increases with the recombination rate and so if we take the recombination rate to be effectively infinite, then the probability measure $P_t$ is essentially Poisson for all $t>0$ with the same intensity measure as $P_0$, irrespective of the details of the recombination mechanism.